 You just need to look up your state and the phrase “My Health Pays” to see if it’s available in your area.
 If you prefer, you can also call the number on the back of your card and ask if they have any rewards or healthy incentives programs.

-While you’ve got them on the phone, be sure to ask about any over-the-counter coverage they offer as well.
+Be sure to ask about any over-the-counter coverage that your plan may include as well.
 It’s amazing how many people miss this simple way to get free stuff from Medicaid.
 I was surprised to see that a lot of different plans offer allowances for OTC medications and products like vitamins, lotion, sunscreen, first aid kits, bug spray, shampoo, cold medicine and even diapers.

-In Louisiana, the Aetna Medicaid plan will cover up to $25 a month in eligible Over-the-Counter purchases at CVS.
+In Louisiana, the Aetna Medicaid plan covers up to $25 a quarter in eligible Over-the-Counter purchases at CVS.
 And when I looked at the CVS website, it looks like they have OTC partnerships with a ton of different Medicaid, Medicare and private health care providers across many states.

 But here’s the catch: these benefits don’t roll over.
 It’s use it or lose it.
 If you don’t use your full allowance in one month, it just disappears and you start over with a fresh allowance the next month.